TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

    .. method:: parse(fp, headersonly=False)

-      Read all the data from the binary file-like object *fp*, parse the resulting bytes, and return the message object.  *fp* must support both the :meth:`~io.IOBase.readline` and the :meth:`~io.IOBase.read`
+      Read all the data kutoka the binary file-like object *fp*, parse the resulting bytes, and return the message object.  *fp* must support both the :meth:`~io.IOBase.readline` and the :meth:`~io.IOBase.read`
       methods.